 - (a) The Plan shall be administered by a committee (the "Committee") appointed by the Board of Directors of Revlon (the "Board"), which committee shall consist of two or more directors.
 It is intended that the directors appointed to serve on the Committee shall be "outside directors" (within the meaning of Code section 162(m) and the Treasury Regulations thereunder as may be in effect from time to time, and any amendments, revisions or successor provisions thereto) to the extent Code section 162(m) is applicable; however, the mere fact that a Committee member shall fail to qualify under the foregoing requirements shall not invalidate any award made by the Committee which award is otherwise validly made under the Plan.
-The members of the Committee shall be appointed by, and may be changed at any time and from time to time in the discretion of, the Board. - (b) The Committee shall have the authority (i) to exercise all of the powers granted to it under the Plan, (ii) to construe, interpret and implement the Plan and Plan agreements executed pursuant to Section 2.6, (iii) to prescribe, amend and rescind rules and regulations relating to the Plan, (iv) to make all determinations necessary or advisable in administering the Plan, and (v) to correct any defect, supply any omission and reconcile any inconsistency in the Plan. - (c) The determination of the Committee on all matters relating to the Plan or any Plan agreement (as defined in Section 2.6) shall be conclusive. - (d) No member of the Committee shall be liable for any Plan Action (as defined in Section 3.2), including without limitation any action or determination made in good faith with respect to the Plan or any Award hereunder.

-1.3 Persons Eligible for Awards.
-Awards under the Plan may be made to such officers, directors and executive, managerial or professional employees ("key personnel") of the Company or its Affiliates as the Committee shall in its sole discretion select; provided, that officers and directors who are not employees of either the Company or an Affiliate shall not be eligible to receive Awards under the Plan.
+The members of the Committee shall be appointed by, and may be changed at any time and from time to time in the discretion of, the Board. - (b) The Committee shall have the authority (i) to exercise all of the powers granted to it under the Plan, (ii) to construe, interpret and implement the Plan and Plan agreements executed pursuant to Section 2.6, (iii) to prescribe, amend and rescind rules and regulations relating to the Plan, (iv) to make all determinations necessary or advisable in administering the Plan, and (v) to correct any defect, supply any omission and reconcile any inconsistency in the Plan. - (c) The determination of the Committee on all matters relating to the Plan or any Plan agreement (as defined in Section 2.6) shall be conclusive. - (d) No member of the Committee shall be liable for any Plan Action (as defined in Section 3.2), including without limitation any action or determination made in good faith with respect to the Plan or any Award hereunder. - 1.3 Persons Eligible for Awards.
+Awards under the Plan may be made to such officers, directors and executive, managerial or professional employees ("key personnel") of the Company or its Affiliates as the Committee shall in its sole discretion select. - 1.4 Types of Awards Under Plan. - (a) Awards may be made under the Plan in the form of (i) stock options ("options"), (ii) stock appreciation rights ("stock appreciation rights") related to an option ("related stock appreciation rights"), (iii) stock appreciation rights not related to any option ("unrelated stock appreciation rights"), (iv) restricted stock awards, (v) unrestricted stock awards and (vi) performance awards, all as more fully set forth in Article II (collectively, "Awards"). - (b) Options granted under the Plan may be either (i) "nonqualified" stock options subject to the provisions of Code section 83 or (ii) options intended to qualify for incentive stock option treatment described in Code section 422. - (c) All options when granted are intended to be nonqualified options, unless the applicable Plan agreement explicitly states that an option is intended to be an incentive stock option.
+If an option is granted with the stated intent that it be an incentive stock option, and if for any reason such option (or any portion thereof) shall not qualify as an incentive stock option, then, to the extent of such nonqualification, such option (or portion) shall be regarded as a nonqualified option appropriately granted under the Plan provided that such option (or portion) otherwise satisfies the terms and conditions of the Plan relating to nonqualified options generally.